spinalcordtoolbox/spinalcordtoolbox/dev/isct_vesselnessfilter/README.md

   2. Create build folder inside the ITK folder
   3. while inside the build folder do : ccmake ..
   4. press c to start cmake configuration
+2. Compile VTK on your computer (if it is not already compiled)

 	e. press t to show advanced compilation options
 	f. check for Module_ITKReview and set it to ON
 	g. press c to configure